 They claim the chilled air for Science, like mute sentinels among the test-tubes and lab equipment, patiently awaiting their Master’s return.

 While on deck, whipped by furious gales from a contemptuous Moon, giggling lunatics scramble along the sails towards the Eagles nest perched at the top, howling their madness and tears into the merciless lashing sea-spray.

 Insidiously, invisibly and silently, the contagion of a virtual spice drug has leached its way on board the Ship via a smuggled brass container engraved with the illegible markings of an unknown language.

 In the virtual realm it is ultimately totally obsessive and thoroughly addictive.

 This Ship is rapidly becoming your private Hell, as your mind relinquishes its grasp on Reason being no longer able to distinguish between what is real and what is not.

-You glide in and out of abandoned cabins looking for meaning.
+You glide in and out of abandoned cabins searching for meaning.

 A Timeline camouflaged as a vast sailing ship of old, one which appears to create each corridor and room on the Ship anew and on 'the fly' as one enters.

-Echoing corridors of Hospital-green suddenly burst from the wall before you like a subway tunnel.
+Echoing repetitive corridors of Hospital-green suddenly burst from the wall before you like a ganglion of subway tunnels.